russell-n/oldape/documentation/developers/source/api/index.rst

 The **Commons** is a place to put things that the different sub-modules need to share.

-.. currentmodule:: timetorecovertest.commons
+.. currentmodule:: tottest.commons

 .. autosummary::
    :toctree: commons_api

+   assertions
    errors
+   expressions
    generators
-   output
-   threads
+   readoutput
+   storageoutput

 Config
 ------

 The **Config** is the primary user-interface for the test.
 It allows the APE to set parameters that need to change between tests.

-.. currentmodule:: timetorecovertest.config
+.. currentmodule:: tottest.config

 .. autosummary::
    :toctree: config_api

    configfetcher
+   config_options
    configurationmap
    lexicographer
    parametergenerator